 The Department of Classics provides a range of opportunities for undergraduate research.
 The most important are the Senior Honors Thesis and participation in archaeological fieldwork projects, but other possibilities also exist.

 All Classics majors with a GPA of at least 3.3 have the option of writing a Senior Honors Thesis; enrollment in Honors Carolina is not required.
 The thesis subject is usually derived from areas explored in advanced coursework, allowing a more detailed and in-depth examination of the topic.
 The program consists of two courses, CLAS 691H and 692H, taken sequentially in the fall and spring semesters.
 CLAS 691H involves the preparation of a thesis prospectus with accompanying bibliography, a preliminary oral defense before the thesis committee, and, ideally, the writing of a first draft of the thesis.
 CLAS 692H entails the completion of the thesis under the direction of the honors advisor and a final oral defense before the candidate’s committee.
 Students interested in writing a Senior Honors Thesis are strongly encouraged to decide on their subject and arrange for a faculty member to serve as their advisor in the spring semester of their junior year.
 For further details of the process, see below.
-For registration procedures, see here.
+For registration procedures, see the Registration Policies and Forms page.
 A list of previous Honors Theses from 1990 to the present can be found at the bottom of this page.

 Participation in an archaeological field project allows students to participate directly in the discovery of new data about past civilizations.
 Student assistants in field projects receive on-site training in field techniques and, working in teams under the direction of a supervisor, are typically responsible for a particular area of the project.
 In some circumstances, student participants may also have the opportunity to incorporate the primary data that they help discover in the field into a larger reserach project of their own.
-Funding for such projects is available on a competitive basis, such as the University’s Summer Undergraduate Research Fellowship (SURF) or the Burch Honors Fellowship; see further here.
+Funding for such projects is available on a competitive basis, such as the University’s Summer Undergraduate Research Fellowship (SURF) or the Burch Honors Fellowship; see further the Prizes and Awards page.

 A range of university awards and fellowships exist that allow students to design and pursue research projects of their own; see further here.
 Students are encouraged to discuss their ideas with faculty members as they start to develop their plans.